 Algoma is located in a quiet, residential area, just on the outskirts of downtown Sault Ste.
 Marie.
 Public transportation is available on campus.
-You can take a short, five-minute bus ride downtown, or if you would like to get some exercise, you can walk downtown in 30 minutes.
+You can take a short, 5-minute bus ride downtown, or, if you would like to get some exercise, you can walk downtown in 30 minutes.
 Check out your transportation options around Sault Ste.
 Marie and Algoma.

 You can find parking at Algoma in the main parking lot on campus.
 There are also spaces in the upper lot for those with handicap permits.
-If you use a bicycle, you’re not required to pay parking fees but you must park it in the bicycle racks provided on campus.
+If you use a bicycle, you’re not required to pay parking fees, but you must park your bike in the bicycle racks provided on campus.

 Wellness in mind, body and spirit is important to your success at university.
 You can access service providers (family physicians, personal counsellors, psychologists and wellness educators), through Student Services.
 You can also visit the Anishinaabe Initiatives Division for information on the cultural aspects of health.